sonic-net/SONiC/doc/lag/Static Port Channel Design Document.md

 1. Support Port Channel in Static mode.
 Static Port Channel member ports are always available for traffic transmission and reception if the ports links are up.
 Port types and features are supported in the same way as SONiC LAGs today.
 MLAG should seamlessly work in Static Mode.

 ### 1.1.2 Configuration and Management Requirements
-1. Provide configuration to set a Port Channel mode as Static with the click CLI.
+1. Provide configuration to set a Port Channel mode as on with the click CLI.
-2. Enhance show commands to display the Port Channel mode as Static when configured so with the click CLI.
+2. Enhance show commands to display the Port Channel mode as STATIC when configured so with the click CLI.

 ### 1.1.3 Scalability Requirements
 1. The maximum number of Port Channels configurable (Static and Dynamic put together) per system is 256.
 2. The maximum number of member ports configurable per Port Channel are 32.
+(Generally depends on ASIC)

 ### 1.1.4 Warm Boot Requirements
 The traffic loss during a warm reboot should be within the prescribed limits of warm boot.